Lucas-Fernandes-Martins/SEBIX/README.md

-Réplica do Jogo do Dinossauro (Chrome) - Arduino version of the Ubiquitous Dinossaur Game
+Réplica do Jogo do Dinossauro (Chrome) - Arduino version of the Ubiquitous Dinosaur Game